ibm-cloud-docs/vpc/backup_service_vpc_ts-backup-policy-quota-exceeded.md

 # Why can't I create more backup policies?
 {: #baas-backup-policy-quota-exceeded}

 {{site.data.keyword.cloud_notm}} limits accounts to 10 backup policies per region.
-When you reach this quota, you must delete an existing policy before creating a new one.
+When you reach this quota, you must delete an existing policy before you can create another one.
 {: shortdesc}

-You receive the message that the account reached its backup policy quota when you try to create another backup policy.
-The event type is 'snapshot-quota-reached'.
+When you try to create a backup policy, you receive a message that states that the account reached its backup policy quota.
+The event type is `snapshot-quota-reached`.
 {: tsSymptoms}

-You are limited to 10 backup policies per account in a region.
+Accounts are limited to 10 backup policies per region.
 {: tsCauses}

-The backup policy quota can't be increased.
-To create a new policy, you need to delete a previous one.
+The backup policy quota cannot be increased.
+To create a new policy, you must delete an existing one.
 For more information about backup strategies, see [Best practices for backups](/docs/vpc?topic=vpc-backups-vpc-best-practices).
 {: tsResolve}